dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/invite-users.md

 ## Invite new users

-1. In your dbt Cloud account, select your profile in the bottom left corner.
+1. In your dbt Cloud account, select your account name in the bottom left corner.
+Then select **Account settings**.
 2. Then select **Users**.
 3. Click on **Invite Users**.